MATH 4581 - Classical Mathematical Methods in Engineering

 Test 2: Tuesday 31 March

-It is emphasized that these test dates may be changed due to unforeseen
+It is emphasized that these test dates may be changed due to unforeseen circumstances.

 Final Exam